Who We Are

 Michelle joined the Boston Debate League in February 2014 as the Administrative Associate.
 She is responsible for providing office administration support in areas such as development, programming, communications, and event logistics.
 Michelle received a Bachelor of Arts in Sociology and Anthropology from the University of Massachusetts Amherst.
 She has diverse internship and work experience ranging from academic peer advising at UMass Amherst to educating visitors at Old Sturbridge Village.
 She enjoys contributing to the positive impact Boston Debate League creates with the community.

-Sarah is the Volunteer Coordinator of the Boston Debate League.
+Sarah is the Corporate Relations Manager of the Boston Debate League.
 Sarah has over five years experience with volunteer recruitment, training and management.
 Prior to joining the BDL team, Sarah worked in the Emergency Services department of the American Red Cross in Philadelphia, PA and Grand Rapids, MI.
 There, she identified critical needs and implemented strategic plans to increase volunteer involvement and external partnerships to assure clients received compassionate and timely emergency relief.
 With BDL, Sarah continues to do what she is truly passionate about.
 Her responsibilities include identifying staffing needs, recruitment and training of volunteers, and ensuring volunteers are enjoying their donated time.
 Sarah received her B.S. in Mathematics from Bridgewater State University and is a certified mathematics teacher.

 Tanya Bogina, Director of Operations